 The human-animal bond is the documented occurrence of a positive connection established between you and your pet, that benefits both of you.

-Organizations such as the Human Animal Bond Research Initiative (HABRI) Foundation, maintained by Purdue University, advocates for public policies to enable more people and animals to benefit from the positive health benefits of this bond by advancing research and building awareness.
-The positive impacts of the human animal bond are used by organizations, such as Pet Partners, in programs to improve the physical, emotional and psychological lives of people in need.
-This includes both animal-assisted activities, such as hospital visits, and animal-assisted therapy, such as pets in the use of physical therapy.
+Organizations such as the Human Animal Bond Research Institute (HABRI) advocates for public policies to enable more people and animals to benefit from the positive health benefits of this bond by advancing research and building awareness.
+The proven positive impacts of the human-animal bond are put to use by organizations, such as Pet Partners, through animal-assisted intervention (AAI) to improve the physical, emotional and psychological lives of people in need.
+AAI can include activities such as hospital or nursing home visits, physical therapy, counseling and reading development programs.

 Explore some of the ways the human-animal bond improves our lives: